How To Choose the Right Diamond or Colored Gemstone for an Engagement Ring

 A NOTE ON LABORATORY-GROWN DIAMONDS

-Environmental claims can be deceptive and are often unsubstantiated when comparing natural diamonds to lab-grown diamonds - the data on carbon pollution and greenhouse gas emissions is inconclusive.
 When these comparisons are put forth, consider that lab-grown diamonds increase economic benefits for first-world countries at the expense of mining communities in developing countries.
+Consider who benefits most from lab grown diamonds?

-If affordability is a factor in choosing an engagement ring, read on for breathtaking alternatives that hold their value and have a positive social impact…
+If affordability is a factor in choosing an engagement ring, read on for breathtaking alternatives that DO hold their value and have a positive social impact…

 RESPONSIBLY SOURCED COLORED GEMSTONES